sabifo4/mammals_dating/02_SeqBayes_S2/00_Data_filtering/00_data_curation/afrotheria/filter_tree/README.md

      |- afrotheria_rooted_calibnames.tree     # Input file used by the R script
      |- Calibrations_Afrotheria.R             # R script
      |- Calibrations_Afrotheria.txt           # Input file used by the R script.
 It matches the tag names
-     |                                        # in input tree with corresponding calibrations to be replaced
+                                              # in input tree with corresponding calibrations to be replaced
-     |- README.md                             # This file
 ```

 Note that we have manually generated the